akka/akka/akka-docs/java/camel.rst

 result in the `Exchange`_ failing with a TimeoutException set on the failure of the `Exchange`_.
 The timeout on the consumer actor can be overridden with the ``replyTimeout``, as shown below.

-.. includecode:: code/docs/camel/Consumers.scala#Consumer4
+.. includecode:: code/docs/camel/Consumer4.java#Consumer4
 .. _Exchange: https://svn.apache.org/repos/asf/camel/tags/camel-2.8.0/camel-core/src/main/java/org/apache/camel/Exchange.java

 Producer Actors
 ===============

-For sending messages to Camel endpoints, actors need to mixin the `Producer`_ trait and implement the endpointUri method.
+For sending messages to Camel endpoints, actors need to inherit from the `UntypedProducerActor`_ class and implement the getEndpointUri method.

-.. includecode:: code/docs/camel/Producers.scala#Producer1
+.. includecode:: code/docs/camel/Producer1.java#Producer1

-Producer1 inherits a default implementation of the receive method from the Producer trait.
-To customize a producer actor's default behavior it is recommended to override the `Producer`_.transformResponse and `Producer`_.transformOutgoingMessage methods.
+Producer1 inherits a default implementation of the onReceive method from the UntypedProducerActor class.
+To customize a producer actor's default behavior it is recommended to override the `UntypedProducerActor`_.onTransformResponse and `UntypedProducerActor`_.onTransformOutgoingMessage methods.
 This is explained later in more detail.
-Actors should not override the default `Producer`_.receive method.
+Actors should not override the default `UntypedProducerActor`_.onReceive method.

-Any message sent to a `Producer`_ actor will be sent to the associated Camel endpoint, in the above example to ``http://localhost:8080/news``.
-The `Producer`_ always sends messages asynchronously.
+Any message sent to a Producer actor will be sent to the associated Camel endpoint, in the above example to ``http://localhost:8080/news``.
+The `UntypedProducerActor`_ always sends messages asynchronously.
 Response messages (if supported by the configured endpoint) will, by default, be returned to the original sender.
 The following example uses the ask pattern to send a message to a Producer actor and waits for a response.

-.. includecode:: code/docs/camel/Producers.scala#AskProducer
+.. includecode:: code/docs/camel/ProducerTestBase.java#AskProducer

 The future contains the response CamelMessage, or an ``AkkaCamelException`` when an error occurred, which contains the headers of the response.